 People in ancient China had no toothbrushes or toothpaste.
-They maintained clean teeth and fresh breath on the basis of traditional Chinese medicine (TCM), and very few had bad breath.
+They maintained clean teeth and fresh breath based on traditional Chinese medicine (TCM), and very few had bad breath.

 If your current toothpaste or mouthwash routine isn’t giving you the results you expect, try some of the following traditional methods based on ancient wisdom.